Represent practical situations to model addition and sharing (ACMNA004)

 Connect three-dimensional objects with their nets and other two-dimensional representations (ACMMG111)

 By the end of Year 5, students solve simple problems involving the four operations using a range of strategies.
 They check the reasonableness of answers using estimation and rounding.
 Students identify and describe factors and multiples.
+They identify and explain strategies for finding unknown quantities in number sentences involving the four operations.
 They explain plans for simple budgets.
 Students connect three-dimensional objects with their two-dimensional representations.
 They describe transformations of two-dimensional shapes and identify line and rotational symmetry.
-Students compare and interpret different data sets.
+Students interpret different data sets.

 Students order decimals and unit fractions and locate them on number lines.
 They add and subtract fractions with the same denominator.
 Students continue patterns by adding and subtracting fractions and decimals.
-They find unknown quantities in number sentences.
 They use appropriate units of measurement for length, area, volume, capacity and mass, and calculate perimeter and area of rectangles.
-They convert between 12 and 24 hour time.
+They convert between 12- and 24-hour time.
 Students use a grid reference system to locate landmarks.
 They measure and construct different angles.
 Students list outcomes of chance experiments with equally likely outcomes and assign probabilities between 0 and 1.
 Students pose questions to gather data, and construct data displays appropriate for the data.

 Interpret and use timetables (ACMMG139)